zingale/mysystem/README.md

 dnf install firewall-config
 ```

-then run firewall-config and check `http`
+then run firewall-config, select the "permanent" configuration from
+the dropdown and check `http`.  (permanent becomes runtime in the next
+boot).

 The test page should appear